intelligems/django-mobile-app/README.md

 - `django-rest-auth`, to provide social media authentication over the API
 - `django-filters`, which provides filtering capabilities in the DRF API views
 - `django-guardian`, for custom object or model level permissions
+- `celery`, for background tasks handling.
+By default, it's expected to be used for device registration on the AWS SNS service.

 # Prerequisites
 - Python3